ejeliot/mac-arabic-fix/README.md

 mac-arabic-fix
 ==============

-WordPress plugin that filters POST input for a sequence of arabic characters that crash Mac applications.
+WordPress plugin that filters input for a sequence of arabic characters that crash Mac applications.

 See here for more information: